marionpavaux/cookiecutter_data_science/{{ cookiecutter.repo_name }}/README.md

     │   ├── train_model.py          <- Load, train and save models.
     │   └── eval_model.py          <- Load, train and save models.
     │
-    ├── src                <- Source code for use in this project.
+    ├── src/{{ cookiecutter.repo_name | replace("-", "_") }}  <- Packagable source code for this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data_processing           <- Package to download or generate data. clean is only an example.
+    │   ├── data           <- Package to download or generate data. clean is only an example.
+    │   │   ├── __init__.py
+    │   │   ├── clean.py
-    │   │   └── clean.py
+    │   │   └── features.py
     │   │
-    │   ├── features       <- Package to turn raw data into features for modeling. process is only an example.
-    │   │   └── process.py
-    │   │
-    │   ├── models         <- Package to train models and then use trained models to make │   │   │                 predictions. models, predict and train are only examples.
+    │   ├── dl         <- Package to train models and then use trained models to make │   │   ├── __init__.py                 predictions. models, predictor and trainer are only examples.
+    │   │   ├── dataloaders.py
     │   │   ├── models.py
-    │   │   ├── train.py
+    │   │   ├── trainer.py
-    │   │   └── predict.py
+    │   │   └── predictor.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       ├── __init__.py
+    │       └── visualize.py
     │
     ├── tests              <- Contains tests.